BLCM/wlmods/Apocalyptech/loot_changes/chaos_gear_spawns/README.md

   game.
 * **Guaranteed** - All dropped gear will have a Chaos level attached to it, when in Chaos Mode.
 Otherwise, continues to use the stock game weights for which one gets spawned.
+As of the September 2022 patch, by the time you get to Chaos 50 or so, you'll actually be slightly better off with the default Chaos config, though they even out awhile after that.
 * **No Chaos Gear** - Prevents Chaos-buffed gear from spawning at all.
   Useful if you want to use Chaos Mode as a "simple" difficulty slider, without introducing another keep/throw-away factor for gear.